 History of Grading United States Coins

 In the 1970s coin grading was a very subjective process.
-What one coin dealer would call "very good" another coin dealer might call "extremely good".
-This caused confusion among coin collectors and coin dealers since the terminology was not consistent.
-Other coin dealers adopted the Sheldon Scale for grading United States coins that was based on a numeric scale from 1 to 70.
+What one coin dealer would call "very good" another coin dealer might call "extremely good."
+This lack of consistency caused confusion among coin collectors and coin dealers since the terminology was not consistent.
+Other coin dealers adopted the Sheldon Scale for grading United States coins that were based on a numeric scale from 1 to 70.
 Where 1 was the lowest grade and 70 was the highest grade ("the perfect coin").

-The American Numismatic Association got involved in an effort to standardize grading terminology and descriptions.
-The organization formed a committee of coin dealers and professional numismatists and test them to formulate a grading system.
+The American Numismatic Association got involved to standardize grading terminology and descriptions.
+The organization formed a committee of coin dealers and professional numismatists and tested them to formulate a grading system.
 This committee met with various collectors and dealers across the United States to get their input.

-The exact descriptions of circulated grades vary widely from one coin issue to another, so the preceding commentary is only of a very general nature.
+The exact descriptions of circulated grades vary widely from one coin issue to another, so the above definition is only very general.
 It is essential to refer to the specific descriptions for a particular coin type when grading coins.